GoogleCloudPlatform/click-to-deploy/k8s/aditum/README.md

 *   Namespace: You can use the default namespace or create a new one in the dropdown
 *   App Instance Name: Name of your application instance.
 *   OAuth Client ID and OAuth Client Secret: Fill in the OAuth Client ID and OAuth Client Secret that you created in the [OAuth section](#bookmark=id.6dytd4218vwe)
-*   Application Host Address: the domain name that you pointed to the static IP address through the A record
+*   Domain Name: the domain name that you pointed to the static IP address through the A record
-*   Static Address Name: the name assigned to a static address resource that was created in the prerequisites section you can retrieve the static address name:
+*   Static Address Name: the name assigned to a static address resource that was created in the prerequisites section.
+Retrieve the static address name:
     *   [Listing static IP addresses](https://cloud.google.com/compute/docs/ip-addresses/reserve-static-external-ip-address#list_ip)
-*   Kubernetes Service Account: created using edit and read roles to allow read access to the Kubernetes Secrets
+*   Kubernetes Service Account: If you select "Create a new service account" a new Kubernetes service account will be created using cluster edit and read roles to allow access to the Kubernetes Secrets
 *   Initial User Email: will be the user email address that will be deploying/setting up Custom Governance.
 Custom Governance will check for this email address even after the user has passed through IAP.

 Click “Deploy” when you are ready.
 Deployment will take a couple of minutes or longer.
 Even after deployment is successful the cg-ingress may take longer to become ready.
 This is completely normal.